Jethet/wiki-hh/CSS/generalCSS.md

 * `a:hover` is a link when the user mouses over it
 * `a:active` is a link the moment it is clicked

+Use `cursor: pointer` to display the little hand instead of the default cursor.

 The `text-decoration` property is mostly used to remove underlines from links:
 ```
 a:link {